biolink/biolink-model/docs/OrganismalEntity.md

 ## Children

  * [AnatomicalEntity](AnatomicalEntity.md) - A subcellular location, cell type or gross anatomical part
+ * [Bacterium](Bacterium.md) - A member of a group of unicellular microorganisms lacking a nuclear membrane, that reproduce by binary fission and are often motile.
  * [CellLine](CellLine.md)
  * [CellularOrganism](CellularOrganism.md)
  * [IndividualOrganism](IndividualOrganism.md) - An instance of an organism.
 For example, Richard Nixon, Charles Darwin, my pet cat.
 Example ID: ORCID:0000-0002-5355-2576